Finite Population Correction Factor In Exercises 57 and 58, use t... | Channels for Pearson+

 1

-Step 2: Check if the finite population correction factor is needed.
-The condition for using the correction factor is n ≥ 0.05N.
-Calculate 0.05N = 0.05 × 200 = 10.
-Since n = 25, which is greater than 10, the finite population correction factor is required.
+Check if the finite population correction factor is needed by verifying if n ≥ 0.05N.
+Calculate 0.05N = 0.05 × 300 = 15.
+Since n = 68 is greater than 15, the finite population correction factor is required.

-Step 5: Use the adjusted standard error to calculate the margin of error (E) for the confidence interval.
-The formula for the margin of error is: E = z * SE, where z is the critical value corresponding to the confidence level c = 0.99.
-Look up the z-value for a 99% confidence level (z ≈ 2.576) and substitute it along with the adjusted SE from Step 4.
-Finally, construct the confidence interval as: (x̄ - E, x̄ + E).
+Construct the confidence interval using the formula: x̄ ± z* × SE, where z* is the critical value for the confidence level (c = 0.95).
+Look up the z* value for a 95% confidence level (z* ≈ 1.96) and substitute the values into the formula: 40.3 ± 1.96 × SE.

 Verified video answer for a similar problem: